JoeyDoom/default-Sass/README.md

 ### Grid System Instructions
 (Coming Soon)

-### What if I want to add stuff? ###

-Just make a new branch and go nuts.
-Don't merge things to the master until we get some time to go over it or whatever.

 ### Current Issues ###

 * Potential issue with Sass maps and .sass syntax.
 Haven't tested it out yet
-* Don't know if we care to adjust all of the default colors to things that we like better just because.
+* Don't know if I care to adjust all of the default colors to things that I like better just because.
 * Unsure if we're going to actually use the states stuff.
 * Unsure if I want to keep using this grid system or something pre-made by someone else.
-We can try this out and see how it goes though.
 * I don't totally know how the grid system stuff handles responsive things yet